 Section 16(a) of the Securities Exchange Act of 1934 requires the Company's directors and executive officers and persons who own more than ten percent of a registered class of the Company's equity securities to file with the Securities and Exchange Commission reports of ownership and changes in beneficial ownership of the Company's common stock.
 Directors, executive officers and greater than ten percent shareholders are required to furnish the Company with copies of all Section 16(a) forms they file.
-Based solely on a review of the copies of these reports furnished to the Company or written representations that no other reports were required, we believe that Mr. Brennan failed to timely file a single transaction on Form 4; Mr. Sears failed to timely file a single transaction on Form 4; Mr. Slay failed to timely file a single transaction of Form 4; Dr. Krueger failed to timely file a single transaction on Form 4; and Mr. Slay failed to timely file a single transaction on Form 3.
-All such omissions have been subsequently corrected.
+Based solely on a review of the copies of these reports furnished to the Company or written representations that no other reports were required, we believe that all reports were timely made.